samizdam/Geometry/README.md

 ### Contribution guidelines ###

 100% code coverage via phpunit included.
+Some times...

 ### Roadmap ###

 * Implement other basic shapes
 * Add computing features for existing shapes and primitives
 * Implement default Gateway for use in existing projects
 * In next major version: add Solid Package =)